tzlaine/small_wg1_papers/P2727_iterator_interface.md

 ## Design notes

-The template parameter `D` for `iterator_interface` may be an incomplete type.
-Before any member of the resulting specialization of `iterator_interface` other than special member functions is referenced, `D` must be complete, and model `std::derived_from<iterator_interface<D>>`.

-Since we're using CRTP, any operation that is provided by default that you do not want, say because it has the wrong semantics, or because you know of a more efficient way to do it, you can simply provided that operation in your type, and the operation you would have inherited from the `iterator_interface` gets hidden.
+Since we're using a base template, any operation that is provided by default that you do not want, say because it has the wrong semantics, or because you know of a more efficient way to do it, you can simply provided that operation in your type, and the operation you would have inherited from the `iterator_interface` gets hidden.

-I did attempt to use `operator<=>` instead of the individually-defined relational operators, but it created all kinds of difficult-to-sort-out errors.

-I also attempted to use deduced `this` in `iterator_interface`, but it did not get rid of the need for the `D` template parameter. `D` is still needed to define the hidden friend operators.

 To get interoperability between user-created `const_iterator` and `iterator` types, the user must make `iterator`s convertible to `const_iterator`s.
 You